Rigorous Function Calculi in Ariadne: Theory and Methods

-The real numbers $\R$ and the set of continuous functions $\R^n\rightarrow\R^m$ have continuum cardinality, so there is no possible way of describing all elements exactly using a finite amount of data.
+The set of real numbers $\R$ and the set of continuous functions $\R^n\rightarrow\R^m$ have continuum cardinality, so there is no possible way of describing all elements exactly using a finite amount of data.
 The traditional approaches to handling uncountable sets computationally are either to restrict to a countable subset and use symbolic manipulation, or to work with approximations in a finite subset.
 For the purpose of computer-assisted mathematical proofs, or verification of system models, neither approach is feasible; in the former, the computations take far too long, and in the latter, we lose rigour.
-Instead, we construct set-based approximations which can be expressed with a finite amount of data.
+Instead, the main idea of rigorous numerics is to work with sets which are guaranteed to contain the correct mathematical value, but which can be expressed with a finite amount of data.